Skip to main content

 Effective date: Subject to Government notification

-The Digital Personal Data Protection Act was passed in early August of 2023.
-The law outlines the rights of data principals, obligations of data fiduciaries, penalties for data breaches, and introduces a special category called significant data fiduciaries.
-It also mandates verifiable consent for children and persons with disabilities.
+India’s Digital Personal Data Protection Act was passed in early August of 2023.
+The law outlines the rights of data principals, obligations of data fiduciaries, and penalties for data breaches.
+It also introduces a special category called significant data fiduciaries.

-Who are the important parties to DPDPA?
+Who are the important parties to India’s DPDP Act?

 Data principal

 A data principal is a person to whom the personal data relates.
-For children, their parents or legal guardians are the data principals and for persons with disability, it is the legal guardian.
-The act does not specifically define a person with a disability.
-However, it is assumed to be the same as the definition under the People with Disability Act of 1995.
+For children, their parents or legal guardians are the data principals, and for persons with disability, it is the legal guardian.

 Data fiduciary